jupyterlab/extension-examples/advanced/kernel-output/README.md

 ## Code structure

-The code is separated into two parts:
+The code is split into two parts:

 1.  the JupyterLab plugin that activates all the extension components and connects them to the main `Jupyterlab` application via commands, launcher and menu